kisslim/zen-of-vibe-coding/README.md

 11. **Your AI should never change in one project and always act as a pure function with no side effects and random outputs.**
 12. **Do not trust your AI service provider unless your are the provider itself.**
 13. **A novel idea emerges good project written by AI which can not be losslessly compressed into idea with same length again by any AI without that novel idea.**
-14. **Do not introduce novel idea in a script, start a new project; Do not let your project do anythink trivial, write a script.**
+14. **Do not introduce novel idea in a script, start a new project; Do not let your project do anything trivial, write a script.**